Zb tetraquark channel from lattice QCD and Born-Oppenheimer approximation

 The wave functions of the Schr\"odnger equation render the phase shift $\delta_{l=0}(W)$ and $B\bar B^*$ scattering matrix $S(W)=e^{2i\delta_{0}(W)}$.
 Resonances above threshold do not occur for purely attractive s-wave potentials since there is no barrier to keep the state metastable, while (virtual) bound states below threshold may be present.
 Bound state (virtual bound state) corresponds to the pole of $S(W)$ for real $W<0$ and imaginary momenta $k=i|k|$ ($k=-i|k|$) of $B$ in the center of momentum frame.

-We find a virtual bound state below threshold and its location is shown by diamonds in Fig. \ref{fig:masses}; this pole is present when the parameter $F$ in $V$ (\ref{V}) is $F\!\!<\!\!1.9$.
-If this pole is close below threshold, it enhances the $B\bar B^*$ cross-section above threshold.
-For example, we find a virtual bound state with mass $M$ slightly below threshold
+We find one bound state below threshold and its mass is shown in Fig. \ref{fig:masses}.
+The mass is presented for various choices of the parameter $F$ in the potential (\ref{V}) and the fitting ranges in $r$.
+The bound state with mass $M$ lies at

+The central value corresponds to fit of the potential (\ref{V}) in the range $r/a=[2,4]$ that renders the parameters $F=1.3$, $A=0.262(38)$, $d=2.51(27)$.
+The significant uncertainty of the binding energy captures the statistical errors as well as various choices for parametrizing the potential in Fig. \ref{fig:masses}.